Yelloweye Rockfish

 Where can I find rockfish while diving?

-Rockfish can be found anywhere in Puget Sound (including the San Juan Islands).
-We are currently developing a list of preferred sampling sites throughout Puget Sound that may inform dive locations.
-YOY rockfish can be found in a variety of habitats, so we encourage you to branch out and try different dive sites that may feature eelgrass, kelp, rocky reef, or soft-bottom.
-You never know when you will find a new favorite dive site!
+Rockfish can be found anywhere in Puget Sound (including the San Juan Islands), and having both presence and absence data from diverse locations is key to describing settlement patterns.
+Working with partners, we recently developed a monitoring plan for index sites throughout Puget Sound to guide long-term survey efforts.
+In addition to index sites, this plan needs observations from randomized sites throughout the region.
+YOY rockfish can be found in various habitats, so we encourage you to branch out and try sites that may feature eelgrass, kelp, rocky reef, or soft-bottom—then be sure to report your data.
+You never know when you'll find a new favorite dive site!

 To prepare for participation, check out our YOY survey guide for instructions and assistance with species identification.
 Most importantly, keep diving in Puget Sound and start (or continue) keeping an eye out for juvenile rockfish!